 On 17-18 October 2013 the Regional Meeting of Ministers of Education on the Implementation of the European Higher Education Area for Eastern Partnership and the Black Sea Economic Cooperation Countries was held in Yerevan under the Armenian Chairmanship-in-Office of BSEC.

 A new impetus to the work of the respective Working Group had been given by implementation of provisions of the “BSEC Economic Agenda: Towards an Enhanced BSEC Partnership” within the framework of priorities defined by the Action Plan for 2013-2015 and the “BSEC Public Communication Strategy”, which contributed to the process of updating the agenda of cooperation within the Group.
-It is currently elaborating on priorities of cooperation within the 2nd Action Plan of implementation of the BSEC 2012 Economic Agenda (2016-2018).

 The document on “Way Forward for an Action Plan on the Implementation of the “Economic Agenda Towards an Enhanced BSEC Partnership” had identified the following priority areas of cooperation the Working Group should be focusing its activities on: Encouraging the mobility of academic staff and students among the BSEC Member States, including through bilateral and multilateral agreements and scholarships among higher education institutions (a relevant Questionnaire has been elaborated); Supporting the exchange of information and experiences with regard to the modernization of the educational systems in the BSEC Member States aimed at increasing sustainable growth and the establishment of knowledge based societies; Promoting the scientific research for Sustainable Development of the BSEC Region.